sbates130272/docker-riscv/README.md

 and include an ISA simulator (Spike), a GCC toolchain for the RISC-V ISA, the Linux Kernel for this kernel and other tools.

+### Notes

+   1. Note this Dockerfile does not run through the automated build process because it exceeds the two hour build limit.

+   2. Note that we can't run mount inside a container so we download the root.bin file using CURL.
+Hoping to find a better solution to this issue in due course.